alexfrom0815/Online-3D-BPP-PCT/README.md

 - [x] Better performance and the ability to account for more complex constraints.
 - [x] More adequate heuristic baselines for domain development.
 - [x] More stable training.
-- [x] No need to manually register gym anymore.

 If you are interested, please star this repo!